Haji clan: History

 The Haji clan claims descent from Ame-no-hohi, the second son of Amaterasu, which makes them relatives of the Japanese Imperial Family.
 Nomi no Sukune was believed to be the ancestor of the clan.
 According to legend, he was the inventor of haniwa, the terracotta clay figurines buried with a nobleman and used as a symbolic substitute for junshi, the practice whereby members of high-ranking households would commit suicide upon the passing of the household head, as a way to continue serving them in death.

 The clan was later divided into three houses: the Sugawara clan, the Akishino clan, and the Ōe clan.

+They are relatives of the Izumo clan who are also descended from Ame no Hohi and run Izumo-taishakyo today.